Collits' Inn (musical)

 Collits' Inn is an Australian musical play with music by Varney Monk.
 Its first staging was in December 1932 at the Savoy Theatre in Sydney.
 The 1933 Melbourne production at the Princess Theatre was the first fully professional production, presented by F. W. Thring and starring Gladys Moncrieff, George Wallace, Claude Flemming and Campbell Copelin.
 Wallace's role was created especially for him.
 It is generally considered the first commercially successful Australian musical, and it was praised by the Sydney Morning Herald as "an Australian opera".

+The text was published by Currency Press in 1990.